aditikilledar/SpoYT/README.md

 # SpoYT
 Want to export playlists from Spotify to Youtube?
 I gotchu. :)

-Here's a sample `README.md` for your project, incorporating the use of a `.env` file for configuration:

----

 # SpoYT: Spotify to YouTube Playlist Transfer

 SpoYT is a Python application that transfers playlists from Spotify to YouTube.
 This tool allows you to migrate your favorite playlists across platforms with ease.